tom-bkmn/p4/readme.md

 ###Tom Beikman's P4 assigment for Dynamic Web Applications, CSCI E-15

-• Live URL of the project:
+• Live URL of the final project:
  [p4.tombeikman.me](http://p4.tombeikman.me)

 • Project description: This project is an implementation of a basic blog application.
 The project is called TBen's Blog.
 The blog supports the following features: